kapawlak/temp_lab_host/Courses/345/3L/lab3.md

 For this reason, we will use this lab to practice making a plot, finding a relationship, and pulling useful information from the plot.

-We will take the data we collect, possible perform some calculations with it, plot it, and perform a linear fit.
+We will take the data we collect, possibly perform some calculations with it, plot it, and perform a linear fit.
 From the line of best fit we can determine something about our system.

 ### Line of best fit